liveaverage/baruwa/README.md

 user spam check settings.

-Baruwa is open source software, written in Python/Perl using the Django Framework and MySQL for storage, it is released under the GPLv2 and is available for free download.
+Baruwa is open source software, written in Python/Perl using the Django Framework and MySQL or PostgreSQL for storage, it is released under the GPLv2 and is available for free download.

 Features